-Dehydration and Pregnancy: How to Treat Dehydration When You’re Expecting
+Dehydration and Pregnancy: How to Remedy Dehydration When You’re Expecting

 Maintaining proper fluid balance during pregnancy can be a challenge.
 The reason is simple: Symptoms caused by the hormonal and physical changes of pregnancy speed up the loss of fluids and electrolytes.
 When we lose fluids and electrolytes too quickly, we become dehydrated.